-- Complete at least 60 credit hours - A minimum of 15 credits of program requirements at WCCCD - PS 101 American Government (3 credits) - Program course with a "C" or higher Note: English 119 is required for all degrees - Have a minimum grade point average of 2.0 upon completion. - Student must complete program courses with a "C" or better.
+- Complete at least 60 credit hours - A minimum of 15 credits of program requirements at WCCCD - PS 101 American Government (3 credits) - Have a minimum grade point average of 2.0 upon completion.

 REQUIREMENTS FOR SPECIFIC DEGREES

 Associate of Arts (A.A.)
 Degree